muratk5n/thirdwave/en/index.md

 ---

+On migration most in the US right-wing are two-faced; they say they are against it, but actually want the cheap labor it provides for the bosses who pay for them, so they secretly allow it.

+---

 There are bizarre ideas on population growth and its place in economics..
 Some keep arguing more people are needed for growth, but that is mainly a right-wing argument, they just want cheap labor, more